Please see our REST API page for more information.

 The user sends an authentication header to WEL consisting of a user name and password together with the SOAP header.
 The “job”, consisting of an abstract class containing the message data, destination etc., is sent to WEL.
 WEL processes the job and various status reports can then be retrieved via the Web Service interface.
 These reports can be obtained while the message broadcast is in progress or when it is completed.
 Users can also log into the WEL web site and monitor their message traffic as well as view reports.

 All message traffic is sent though WEL’s global delivery platform for optimum routing and allocation of resources.
 Fax and voice traffic is carried through the global backbone of our various telecommunications partners.
 Email is sent though our dedicated internet gateway.
-And SMS traffic is routed globally through our partner, Sinch.
+SMS and MMS traffic is routed globally through various top Tier partners.
 Status of all message traffic is gathered by WEL’s platform from each carrier and delivered in a standard format to the user.

 The applications for the API are wide.
 Most programs need to deliver status messages.
 For example, a system managing dispatch of goods will often notify recipients when goods are dispatched and when they are expected to be delivered.
 This can be in the form of a fax, email, SMS or a voice message.
 These messages can be routed to WEL for delivery to the recipient with a status report returned to the program for updating of internal data bases.